plasmodic/ecto/doc/source/schedulers.rst

       Construct one around a plasm

+   .. method:: execute()

+      Execute the graph in an infinite loop.
+Blocks.

    .. method:: execute(niter)

-      Execute the graph, niter times, or forever if niter is not specified.
+      Execute the graph niter times.
 This call will blocks until the execution is finished.

+   .. method:: execute_async()
    .. method:: execute_async(niter)

-      Execute the graph, niter times, or forever if niter is not specified.
-This call starts an execution thread in the background and returns immediately.
+      These functions are the same as the blocking ones above, except they start an execution thread in the background and return immediately.

    .. method:: running()